signalfx/gdi-specification/README.md

 - [Repository](specification/repository.md)
 - [Versioning](specification/versioning.md)

-GDI projects MUST adopt GDI specification changes by their next `MINOR` release and within three months (whichever is sooner).
-The GDI specification and GDI projects MUST remove any deprecated specification at the next `MAJOR` release.
+GDI repositories MUST adopt GDI specification changes by their next `MINOR` release and within three months (whichever is sooner).
+The GDI specification and GDI repositories MUST remove any deprecated specification at the next `MAJOR` release.

-The GDI specification is meant for GDI projects and MUST NOT be required reading by GDI project consumers.
+The GDI specification is meant for GDI repositories and MUST NOT be required reading by GDI repository consumers.

 ## Terms

-- Component: Specific feature-set of a GDI project.
+- Component: Specific feature-set of a GDI repository.
 - Data Collector: A way to collect telemetry data within an environment.
-  Refers to `splunk-otel-collector` project.
+  Refers to `splunk-otel-collector` repository.
 - GDI: Getting Data In
-- GDI Project: A project in the `signalfx` GitHub that starts with `splunk-otel-\*`
+- GDI repository: A repository in the `signalfx` GitHub that starts with `splunk-otel-\*`
 - Instrumentation Library: A way to emit telemetry data from an application.
-  Refers to `splunk-otel-<language>` projects.
+  Refers to `splunk-otel-<language>` repositories.
-- Maintainer: Someone responsible for the specification or a project.
+- Maintainer: Someone responsible for the specification or a repository.
-- Specification: A set of requirements for projects.
+- Specification: A set of requirements for repositories.
-- Project: A GitHub repository.

 ## Notation Conventions and Compliance